7Spike35/Self_Driving_System/README.md

 # Self_Driving_System
-A Self-Driving System based on OpenCV, DeepLearning and Django Using YOLO to detect objects
+A Self-Driving System based on OpenCV, DeepLearning and Django, Using YOLO to detect objects,
-Using YOLOP to segement lanes
+Using YOLOP to segement lanes.